sharetribe/flex-docs/src/docs/the-new-sharetribe/going-live/index.md

 ### Configure your root domain records

 Your root domain is your domain without “www”. `myexampledomain.com` is an example of a root domain.
+The root domain will redirect to your main domain.

 1. Look over any existing A records
 2. If an A record exists where "Host" or "Source" is set to `@`, click